willyg302/blog/app/posts/2014-11-07-four-things-computer-science-should-teach.md

 In lab one day, a hapless student popped a question much like the one above.
 I didn't know the answer either (what, you expect me to tattoo `BufferedReader` onto the back of my hand?) so I told him to Google it.
 Then I watched.
 And I was mortified.
 It was a wonder the student managed to find anything, and eventually I had to help him along.
 "Read a file Java," I said.
 Four words.
 And what do you know, the first hit was a winner.

-In another part of the world, I was on a team that had a big deliverable due in three weeks.
-We were using a web framework that none of us had experience in, and we knew we had to haul ass.
-So we ate Google search results and Stack Overflow and framework documentation for breakfast, lunch, and dinner.
-[This Firefox plugin](https://addons.mozilla.org/en-US/firefox/addon/tree-style-tab/) became our best friend.
-Sounds like a horror story, but it's more common than you might think.
-And wouldn't you know, we got it done...and learned a new framework to boot.
+In another part of the world, I watched expert Googling on a daily basis.
+Unless you're one of the venerable greybeards of a large tech company (and they are unfortunately an endangered species), you spend your working hours in a near-constant state of searching: trying to hunt the root cause of a bug here, learning a new framework there.
+Over the summer [this Firefox plugin](https://addons.mozilla.org/en-US/firefox/addon/tree-style-tab/) became my best friend.
+I chewed through Stack Overflow and system documentation for breakfast, lunch, and occasionally dinner.

 From these experiences, I've come to believe wholeheartedly that there's a strong relationship between being a good "searcher" and being a good programmer.
 I also believe that both can be taught.